virtualdataset/metagen-docs/docsrc/content/functions/funcref_premade.md

     identifier: reference-premade
     weight: 52
 ---
+Functions in this category are meant to provide easy grab-and-go functions that are tailored for real-world simulation.
+This library will grow over time.

 ## FirstNames

 Return a pseudo-randomly sampled first name from the last US census data on first names